Job - Why Things Go Wrong

 The first part of that attack is not described in any detail at all but it mirrors what happened in Genesis 3, where Adam and Eve somehow found themselves in one particular part of the Garden that was best avoided.
 How did they find themselves next to the tree that was forbidden to eat from?

 A subtle suggestion was placed into their minds, into their logical thought processes, to question what God had told them.
-(Yes, they had both heard, since the woman part removed from that first person to create Eve was still in what the Hebrew writer calls 'the adam" the first person that God created when God spoke the prohibition designed to build their character.
+(Yes, they had both heard, since the woman part later removed from that first person to create Eve was still in what the Hebrew writer calls 'the adam', the first human that God created, when God spoke the prohibition designed to build their character.
 Not sure?
-Check out the Introduction to The Equality of Men and Women, here.)
+Check out the Introduction to The Equality of Men and Women.)

 Temptation can be very subtle: a distraction, a seeming emergency or something that we suddenly remember that needs to be done, but could actually be better done at a different time.